×

 Geothermal systems

-Two campuses are served by geothermal.
-The largest system in Chicagoland supports the 217,000 square foot Institute of Environmental Sustainability.
+Loyola currently has geothermal heat exchange fields at two campuses (Lake Shore Campus and LUREC) and continues to expand installation and use of this sustainable heating and cooling system when possible.
+The largest system at a Chicagoland school supports the 217,000 square foot School of Environmental Sustainability.
 This innovative system is paired with water to water heat pumps and the well field is installed underneath the building.
 It is paired with a dual-fuel boiler to provide extreme cold weather back up.
 The Loyola University Retreat and Ecology Campus (LUREC) has a large geothermal system of 64 wells, 450 feet deep.

 Heating and Chilled Water Plant